mulesoft-consulting/maven-wagon-sso/README.md

 # Installing

-1. Run gradlew clean install.
+1. Run `gradlew clean install -PmavenHome=/your/maven/dir`.
 This builds a JAR and installs in your Maven `lib/ext` directory.
 2. Run a mvn clean compile -U on any project

 # Process